 PepsiCo is a household name that dates back more than 50 years, and its stable of brands include well-known names such as Frito-Lay, Doritos, Quaker and Pepsi.
-Seeking Alpha contributor Gaudi Schneider recommended Pepsi as a long-term holding.
-The company offers a 3.01 percent dividend and has a P/E ratio of 23.25.
+Seeking Alpha recommended Pepsi as a long-term holding.
+The company offers a 2.81 percent dividend and has a P/E ratio of 22.92.

 5. 3M (MMM)

 Chartered financial analyst Stephen Simpson recommends 3M.
-Simpson noted in his Seeking Alpha article that 3M has opportunities to grow in future years and has among the best margins in the industrial products world.
-The P/E ratio is 21.99 for 3M.
+Simpson noted in his Seeking Alpha article that 3M “remains committed to a program of continuous cost improvement and reinvestment and additional M&A seems like a likely use of capital.”
+The P/E ratio is 26.74 for 3M.

 6. Dover (DOV)

 Dover is one of the most important companies you’ve never heard of.
 Dover earns a spot on this list due to its long history of steady performance.
 William Stamm of Seeking Alpha noted that Dover has increased its dividend consistently for 60 years running.